rapid7/metasploit-framework/Common-Metasploit-Module-Bad-Coding-Practice.md

 		# wrong for the user without a backtrace.
 		# When you do this, the error also won't be logged in
 		# framework.log, either.
+		# Note that rescuing ::Exception is especially harmful
+		# because it can even hide syntax errors.
 	end
 ```
 **6. Not taking advantage of the 'ensure' block**